Shorted – Watch handpicked short films from across the world

-SHORTED | English meaning - Cambridge Dictionary
+SHORTED | definition in the Cambridge English Dictionary

 Shorted - definition of shorted by The Free Dictionary